Craiting/AdvancedAlgorithms/polymult/README.txt

 #### What are these .sh files?
 They are just bash scripts I used to run my programs on USU's supercomputers.

+#### Credit
+Credit to Jeremy Kun for the clever implementation of the Fast Fourier transform algorithm.